Star Party Introduction

 Reschedules & Refunds

-Constellation Tour: Visitor Center staff point out brighter stars and constellations, relating some of the practical uses of the stars, the mythology of some constellations, and the scientific understanding of various patterns and objects in the night sky.
-These constellation tours serve as an orientation to the night sky and add meaning to the telescope viewing to follow.
+Constellation Tour: Visitor Center staff point out brighter stars and constellations, discuss the mythology of some constellations, and relate our scientific understanding of objects seen in the night sky.
+These constellation tours serve as an orientation to the night sky.
 Guests may skip the constellation tour and move directly to telescope viewing following the introduction.
-The constellation tours is ~ 25-35 minutes.
+The constellation tour lasts about 25-35 minutes.

 Telescope Viewing: Guests rotate among a number of telescopes, viewing different objects with guidance from staff and volunteers.
-Our telescopes range in size from 8" to 22".
-On nights with larger crowds and ample telescopes, we may double up telescopes on one or more of the objects to help speed things along.
-Visitors Center staff and volunteers assist with views and answer questions.
+Our telescopes range in aperture from 8" to 22".
 After about 90 minutes things wind down as guests take their last views through the telescopes.

-Gift Shop Access during the Star Party: The Visitors Center, exhibit gallery, gift shop and restrooms remain open throughout the Star Party.
+Gift Shop Access during the Star Party: The Visitors Center, exhibit hall, gift shop, and restrooms remain open throughout the Star Party.

-Cloudy/Partly Cloudy conditions: Unfortunately, not every night is clear.
-Occasionally a clear evening clouds over, a cloudy evening clears off, or the evening alternates between clear and cloudy conditions.
+Cloudy/Partly Cloudy conditions: Occasionally a clear evening clouds over, a cloudy evening clears off, or the evening alternates between clear and cloudy conditions.
 We make every effort to appropriately plan based on the best available satellite and weather radar information.
 We will take every reasonable opportunity to do telescope viewing with guests.
-Program refunds are offered when conditions do not look promising.
+Program refunds may be offered when conditions do not look promising.

 In the event that weather is likely to prevent views of the night sky, Visitors Center reservations staff will contact (via text and email) program participants to explain available options.
 Please be sure to include your mobile phone number and email address when making your reservation.

-Reschedules & Refund: Of course, we realize that some guests may not want to participate in these alternate, cloudy-night programs so, on such nights, refunds (minus a $3 processing fee) are offered to those who prefer that option.
-Refunds may only be claimed on the night of the program at the Information Desk.
+Reschedules & Refund: On cloudy nights, refunds (minus a $3 processing fee) may be offered.
+Refunds may only be claimed on the night of the program.
 Except for weather emergencies (flooding, snow, ice, etc), no-shows will not be rescheduled or refunded.

-*The Observatory reserves the right to ask unruly visitors (regardless of age) to leave the program venue if their behavior becomes disruptive.
+*The Observatory reserves the right to ask visitors to leave the program venue if their behavior becomes disruptive.